For the media

 Health effects of excessive drinking

-Binge drinking, defined as drinking five or more drinks on a single occasion for men, and four or more drinks on a single occasion for women, can lead to a variety of health issues.
+There are also health impacts with binge drinking, defined as drinking five or more drinks on a single occasion for men, and four or more drinks on a single occasion for women.
 These include serious injuries or an alcohol use disorder.

 Additionally, there are immediate and long-term risks of excessive drinking.
 The immediate risks include an increase in traumatic injuries, such as those due to falls and motor vehicle accidents; alcohol poisoning; and an increase in violent and risky sexual behaviors.